Professional Stockbroker Exams

 Please note:

-• Rules Part 1 is only available in the 1st semester and Rules Part 2 is only available in the 2nd semester.
+• Rules Part 1 is only available in Semester 1, and Rules Part 2 is only available in Semester 2.

-• The examinations are held in Johannesburg and Cape Town (dependant on demand and number of registrations).
+• Examinations are held in Johannesburg and Cape Town (dependent on demand and number of registrations).

-• The times and venues will be confirmed to registered candidates.
+• Times and venues will be confirmed to registered candidates.

-• If candidates have not received their registration confirmation, at least 4 days before the exam, they must contact SAIS.
+• If candidates have not received registration confirmation at least 4 days before the exam, they must contact SAIS.

 • Access to course materials is granted only once full payment has been made.